do2blehelix/the-ml-handbook/docs/unsupervised-learning/clustering/Cluster Validation.md

 Don't use on DBSCAN as noise will lower scores.
 Also doesn't work well with rings/circular types of points.
 Works well with compact clusters which are far away from each other.

-#### External Indices:
+### External Indices:

-They require already applied labels to validate against
+They require already applied labels to validate against to find out if the clusters had meaning from already labelled data eg Sales)

 * Adjusted Rand Score \[-1 to 1\]
 * Fawlks and Mallows \[0 to 1\]